 Congressman Brad Sherman

 Congressman Brad Sherman, born and raised in southern California, represents California’s San Fernando Valley, and has been in the U.S. House of Representatives since 1997.
-Congressman Sherman is serving his ninth term in Congress, and currently resides in Sherman Oaks, CA.
+Congressman Sherman is serving his tenth term in Congress, and currently resides in Sherman Oaks, CA.

 Congressman Sherman is a senior member of the House Foreign Affairs Committee.
 He serves as the ranking Democrat on the Subcommittee on Asia, and serves as the Chairman Emeritus on the Subcommittee on Terrorism, Nonproliferation and Trade.
 He is also a senior member of the Financial Services Committee.